Lower bounds for maximal matchings and maximal independent sets: Lower bound in the port-numbering model

 Conversely, in a \emph{black algorithm}, each black node outputs the labels of its incident edges, and white nodes produce an empty output.
 See \figureref{fig:mm-mpo} for illustrations.
 Note that a black algorithm can be easily turned into a white algorithm if we use one additional communication round, and vice versa.

-\paragraph{Infinite trees vs.\ finite regular graphs.}
+\subsubsection{Infinite trees vs.\ finite regular graphs}

 It will be convenient to first present the proof for the case of infinite $\Delta$-regular trees.
-In essence, we will show that any algorithm $A$ that finds a maximal matching in $T = o(\Delta)$ rounds will fail around some node $u$ in some infinite $\Delta$-regular tree $G$ (for some specific port numbering).
-Then it is also easy to construct a finite $\Delta$-regular graph $G'$ such that the radius-$T$ neighborhood of $u$ in $G$ (including the port numbering) is isomorphic to the radius-$T$ neighborhood of some node $u'$ in $G'$, and therefore $A$ will also fail around $u'$ in $G'$.
+In essence, we will show that any algorithm $A$ that finds a maximal matching in $T = o(\Delta)$ rounds will fail around some node $u$ in some infinite $\Delta$-regular tree $G$ (for some specific port numbering), where failing around node $u$ means that the labels assigned to the edges incident to $u$ form a configuration that is not allowed by the problem.
+Then it is also easy to construct a finite $\Delta$-regular graph $G'$ such that the radius-$(T+1)$ neighborhood of $u$ in $G$ (including the port numbering) is isomorphic to the radius-$(T+1)$ neighborhood of some node $u'$ in $G'$, and therefore $A$ will also fail around $u'$ in $G'$.